percona/percona-postgresql-operator/source/update.rst

 Distribution for PostgreSQL.

    .. note:: Only the incremental update to a nearest minor version of the
-      Operator is supported (for example, update from 0.1.0 to 0.2.0).
-To update to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.
+      Operator is supported.
+To update
+      to a newer version, which differs from the current version by more than one, make several incremental updates sequentially.